-(a) Other tong term employee nement on gattons The liabilities for earned leave and sick leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
-They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
+(ii) Other long term employee benefit obli The liabilities for earned leave and sick leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
+They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the repotting period using the projected unit credit method.
 The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
-Remeasurement as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss
+Remeasurement as a result of experience adjustments and

-(iii) Post employment obligations The Company operates the following post-employment schemes: 1.)
-Defined benefit plans such as gratuity; and 2.)
+(iii) Post employment obligations

+The Company operates the following post-employment schemes:

+- 1.)
+Defined benefit plans such as gratuity; and - 2.)
 Defined contribution plans such as provident fund.